MarkMeltzer/WebGL_GameEngine/README.md

 ```
 .
 ├── js
-|   ├── main.js           # starts the game engine and contains js for handling the frontend such as the settings panel
+|   ├── main.js           # starts the game engine and sets up the frontend
+|   ├── frontend.js       # contains code for setting managing the frontend
 |   ├── GameEngine.js     # contains main game loop, the render- and physicsengine, handles loading of assets and other game logic
 |   ├── RenderEngine.js   # handles the rendering of the scene to the html canvas using WebGL
 |   ├── PhysicsEngine.js  # handles physics such as dynamics and collision